In Leaked Audio, Amazon Cloud CEO Says Human Developers Will Soon Be a Thing of the Past

 Hello!

-During a leaked "fireside chat," the head of Amazon Web Services (AWS) Matt Garman suggested that in as little as two years, human developers may need to learn different skills to make way for artificial intelligence coders.
+During a leaked "fireside chat," Matt Garman, head of Amazon Web Services (AWS), suggested that within roughly two years, human developers may need to shift their skill sets as AI-powered coding tools become mainstream.

-"If you go forward 24 months from now, or some amount of time — I can't exactly predict where it is — it's possible that most developers are not coding," he exclaimed in audio leaked to Business Insider.
+"If you go forward 24 months from now, or some amount of time — I can't exactly predict where it is — it's possible that most developers are not coding," Garman stated in audio obtained by Business Insider.

-"Being a developer in 2025 may be different than what it was as a developer in 2020," Garman added.
+"Being a developer in 2026 may be different than what it was as a developer in 2020," Garman added, underscoring how the day-to-day work is shifting toward higher-level problem solving and customer-focused innovation.

 No Code

-"It just means that each of us has to get more in tune with what our customers need and what the actual end thing is that we're going to try to go build," Garman said, "because that's going to be more and more of what the work is as opposed to sitting down and actually writing code."
+"It just means that each of us has to get more in tune with what our customers need and what the actual end thing is that we're going to try to go build," he noted, "because that's going to be more and more of what the work is as opposed to sitting down and actually writing code."

 Thank you!